Beyond ethnocentrism: why do MNCs send their nationals to subsdiaries?

 Why do MNCs send parent country nationals (PCNs) to staff top-management teams in their foreign subsidiaries?
 This is a classic research topic in international business and human resource management.
 Many studies have indicated that subsidiary’s top-management staffing practices differ by the MNCs’ country of origin (COO).
 The predominant explanation for such differences has been the “ethnocentric” culture of the MNC home country.
 Thus such practice is usually labelled as “ethnocentric” staffing.

 In our recent paper, we questioned whether an “ethnocentric” culture - the predominant explanation for PCN staffing policies in the cross-cultural management literature - is sufficient to explain this practice.
 We turned to the comparative institutionalism literature which investigates the differences across countries’ institutional arrangements that shape and regulate firms’ available resources for an alternative explanation.

 - Lee H-J, Yoshikawa K, Harzing A-W. Cultures and Institutions: Dispositional and contextual explanations for country-of-origin effects in MNC “ethnocentric” staffing practices.
-Organization Studies. in press.
-Available online... - Publisher's version (free access) - Related blog post
+Organization Studies, vol. 43, no. 4, pp. 497–519.
+Available online... - Publisher's version (free access) - Related blog post - Short video

 Cultures and institutions are rarely studied together due to their distinct intellectual traditions.
 More importantly, they are empirically intertwined, thus making it challenging for researchers to disentangle the causality of and interrelations between them.
 Our view is that the cultural and institutional conditions are complementary in the explanation of country-of-origin effects, and specific conditions may manifest differently across countries.